Shanson90/transaction_cleaner/README.md

  want to know how often you go out to eat Mon-Thurs?
 No way to get an answer from Mint.

  Thus Transaction Cleaner.
-This tool will allow you (when it's finished) to drag and drop CSV files which will be parsed according to the rules YOU set up.
+This tool will allow you (when it's finished) to drag and drop CSV files which will be parsed according to the rules **YOU** set up.
 Based on those rules, a new, "clean" CSV will be produced containing all the data that could be gleaned from the CSVs you dragged and dropped.
  In addition, you'll get a handy Excel file that will take these CSVs and turn them into meaningful financial information.
 If you want to customize from there...
 The world is your oyster.

  ### Installation

- Currently, there is no interface for the code.
-However it does "work."
  If you're a programmer (particularly a rubyist) you can probably figure it out.
 Basically you'll need to clone the project, then install ruby if it's not already installed.
 After that, you'll need bundler, so paste this into your command line:

  ```ruby
   gem install bundler